JavaScript: client-side vs server-side, SSG vs SSR, SPA vs MPA

 Client-side vs server-side JavaScript

-Since a browser is also known as a client, JavaScript that runs in the userâs browser is known as client-side JavaScript.
-It is best used sparingly.
-Although unfortunately, some websites load millions of lines of JavaScript into the browser.
-Client-side JavaScript frameworks like React run the program to generate the HTML right in the browser of your user â every time the user loads the page.
+Thatâs why client-side JavaScript is best used sparingly.
+Although unfortunately, some websites download millions of lines of JavaScript every time you open them.
+Client-side JavaScript frameworks like React run the program to generate the HTML right in the browser â every time you open the page!

 This may make sense for an app like Google Docs, Figma, or Visual Studio Code.
-Or perhaps even for an interactive dashboard, used only by a small number of internal people that you know will be on fast machines on a fast network, or will load it once and then keep it open for hours.
+Or perhaps even for an interactive dashboard, used only by a small number of internal people that you know will be on fast machines on a fast network, or that will load the page once and then keep it open for hours.
 But for most websites, it just makes everything slow for little reason â especially on mobile phones, with their limited computing power and slow networks.

 Test and improve your websiteâs performance